The Oxford History of Western Music

 dynamic and interesting over 69 ambitious chapters.

 You will not always agree with Taruskin.
 In real life he’s notorious as both a prolific superbrain and an acerbic polemicist, kind of an academic counterpart to superstar athletes who are also inveterate trash-talkers.
 Opinions that Taruskin has taken as a critic often imbue his narrative as a historian, and it’s probably best to approach this series as an engaged history rather than as an objective survey.
 Also, be warned that some musicians or compositions that you admire may be ignored or marginalized.
 Taruskin admits that in order to focus on “why and how things happened as they did…a lot of famous music, and even some famous composers, go unmentioned in these pages”.
 Among the latter are Pierre de la Rue, Gibbons, Charpentier and Clementi.
 Among the former are Obrecht’s Missa Maria Zart and Wagner’s Parsifal.
 Sibelius gets the briefest of citations, and British neo-romantics like Vaughan Williams are missing entirely despite their prominence in Anglocentric CD catalogs.
 Fans of Theodor Adorno will not appreciate the way that Taruskin trashes him and his influence.
 And although Taruskin often excels at drawing chains of enablement between sociopolitical factors and musical changes, he’s less adept at finding isomorphisms between musical developments and innovations in other contemporaneous intellectual pursuits.
-There’s no connection drawn between Renaissance polyphony and vanishing-point perspective, for example, nor between atonality and abstract painting, nor between indeterminacy in postmodern music and “limit of knowledge” concepts that emerged contemporaneously in physics and mathematics.
+There’s no connection drawn between Renaissance polyphony and vanishing-point perspective, for example, nor between atonality and abstract painting, nor between indeterminacy in postmodern music and “limit of knowledge” concepts in modern physics and mathematics.
 Taruskin has a bizarre perspective on musical modernism, claiming among other things that the “real 20th century begins” not with Debussy, Pierrot Lunaire or The Rite, but with 1920s neo-classicism.
 And as far as his take on post-WW2 music goes…well that will warrant its own critique later.

 The first two volumes of the series are the most solid